 It's important to acquire skills and learn various parts of development but in order to get a job its equally important to present your skills in a meaningful way.
-That is why we recommend that you build a portfolio - to demonstrate your ability to potential employers.
+That is why we need a portfolio - to demonstrate your ability to potential employers.

-The most concrete way of proving your skill set is - to show.
-You should strive to build quality projects that showcase your knowledge.
-Host them up online so that you can just demo it by just sharing an URL (use services like Github-pages, Heroku etc).
+The most concrete way of proving skill set is - to show.
+We should strive to build quality projects that showcase our knowledge.
+Host them up online so that we can demo it by just sharing an URL (use services like Github-pages, Netlify etc).

 Back your projects with code(put them up on Github) that people can see.
-Code and the project is your chance to show that you care for the details.
+Code and the deployed projects is our chance to show that we care for the details.
 So please lint, add documentation, follow style guides and make it presentable.

 It's a bonus to work on a variety of projects (Websites, CLIs, Visualisations, Games, Apps, Libraries).
-The deeper and non-trivial they are, better are your chances for hiring.
+The deeper and non-trivial they are, better the chances of getting hired.

 Actionable Item - Figure out a few good projects that you would like to do, add depth to them, finish them, host them online and make them presentable.

-As you go about learning and improving your skillsets, share them consistently.
-One of the ways you can do this is by tweeting every day.
+As we go about learning and improving our skillsets, share them consistently.
+One of the ways we can do this is by tweeting every day.
 It builds up.

-It shows consistency, builds confidence and exposes you to the outer world for feedback and improvement.
-You can share your tweets using hashtags like #100DaysOfCode for more visibility.
-We do this at AltCampus as well, our students tweet about their progress every day using #180DaysToJob and #AltCampus.
+It shows consistency, builds confidence and exposes us to the broader community for feedback and improvement.
+We should share our tweets using hashtags like #100DaysOfCode for more visibility.
+We do this at AltCampus as well, our students tweet about their progress every day using #AltCampus.